Death on a dodgem: Grim Reaper on Glasgow streets as part of Banksy’s hit show

 The Grim Reaper, first spotted in Bristol, is one of Banksy’s most famous works.

-Outside the GOMA, the reaper did donuts, charged maniacally at passers-by and caught the attention of several onlookers.
+Outside the Goma, the reaper did donuts and charged maniacally at passers-by as it caught the attention of onlookers.

 The elusive artist’s first solo show in 14 years arrived in Glasgow under a shroud of secrecy last month, Glasgow’s Gallery of Modern Art for the first time showing stencils used by the street artist to create many of his works in his new exhibition Cut & Run.